Maryland vs. Virginia Tech Pinstripe Bowl NCAA Football Odds, Plays and Insights | December 29, 2021

 Over/Under Insights

-- Maryland has combined with its opponents to score more than 55 points in seven of 12 games this season.
+- Maryland and its opponents have gone over the current 55-point total in seven of 12 games (58.3%) this season.

+- These two squads surrender a combined 55.3 points per game, 0.3 more than this contest's over/under.

 - The Terrapins and their opponents have scored an average of 57.6 points per game in 2021, 2.6 more than Wednesday's total.